Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: Large GEPP growth factors for n

 \begin{remark} A future direction to potentially improve the bound on $c$ from \Cref{prop: c bound} is to establish whether $g(\mathcal S_n(L_1)) \ge g(\mathcal S_n(L_2))$ implies $\rho(Q(L_1)) \ge \rho(Q(L_2))$ when using GEPP or whether this can fail.
 If this is true, this would then yield $c = 1/\sqrt 3$.
 This monotonicity property does hold for $n = 2$, as seen in \Cref{ex: S2}. \end{remark}

 \begin{remark} The idea of maximizing growth on a smaller set to attain better overall growth bounds is in lines with Theorem 3.3 in \cite{EdUr23}: if $\mathcal M \subset \mathbb R$ is bounded, then

 for all $m > 4n(3n+1)$.
 This attains a $n^2$ maximal growth bound factor difference for maximizing GECP growth on a restricted set, such as $\mathcal M = \{-1,0,1\}$.
-For GEPP, note $\{-1,0,1\}$ is sufficient to attain $g_n^{\gepp}=2^{n-1}$ as seen by $A_n$ in \eqref{eq: An}.
+For GEPP, note $\{-1,0,1\}$ is sufficient to attain $g_n^{\gepp}=2^{n-1}$ as seen by $W_n$ in \eqref{eq:Wn}.

 Restricting the elements of the potential orthogonal matrices, however, can either be too restrictive (e.g., only the signed permutation matrices remain if restricting $\O(n)$ to $\{-1,0,1\}$) or not restrictive enough (e.g., restricting the entries of $\O(n)$ to $[-1,1]$ returns $\O(n)$ again).
-Note if we restrict the elements of $\O(n)$ to $\{-1/\sqrt n,1/\sqrt n\}$ then we have the scaled Hadamard matrices (when they exist). \end{remark}
+Note if we restrict the elements of $\O(n)$ to $\{-\frac1{\sqrt n},\frac1{\sqrt n}\}$, then we have the scaled Hadamard matrices (when they exist, returning the empty set otherwise).
+Hadamard matrices have their own rich history with the growth problem (e.g., \cite{KrMi09,Wi44}). \end{remark}